Quick start

 The formula in plain language

 In plain language: The calculator converts bed dimensions to inches, fits rows and columns from plant spacing, and uses tighter row spacing for a triangular staggered pattern.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer